vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 {% endraw %}
 ```

-#### Hass.io Add-on
+### Hass.io Add-on

-Or you can install and run Mealie as Hass.io Add-on direct in Home Assistant.
+You can also install and run Mealie as Hass.io Add-on direct in Home Assistant.

-Check this page for the details https://github.com/alexbelgium/hassio-addons/tree/master/mealie#installation
+Check this page for the installation details https://github.com/alexbelgium/hassio-addons/tree/master/mealie#installation

 ---
 ## Add recipes

 When you access your local Mealie website, you're in read-only modus.
 Click in the right top corner to login with the default credentials changeme@email.com / MyPassword

-Now you can click in the left menu on the plus button to add meals manually or import them from a website.
-Not all recipe websites provide their data in a correct way Mealie can import them, then you have to copy-paste it yourself.
+Click in the left menu on the plus button to add meals manually or import them from a website.
+Not all recipe websites provide their data in a correct way so Mealie can import the complete online recipe in the Mealie template style, then you need to copy-paste it yourself.

 ---
 ## Dashboard integration